ito-soft-design/ladder_drive/README.md

 ## Escalator configuration

 There is a configuration file at config/plc.yml.
-Though currently we support MITSUBISHI iQ-R R08CUP only, you only change host to an ip address of your plc.
+Though currently we support the Emulator and MITSUBISHI iQ-R R08CUP only, you only change host to an ip address of your plc.

 ```
-:plc:
+plc:
-  :cpu: iq-r
+  cpu: iq-r
-  :protocol: mc_protocol
+  protocol: mc_protocol
-  :host: 192.168.0.1
+  host: 192.168.0.10
-  :port: 5007
+  port: 5007
-  :program_area: d10000
-  :interaction_area: d9998
 ```

 [![](http://img.youtube.com/vi/m0JaOBFIHqw/0.jpg)](https://youtu.be/m0JaOBFIHqw)